Pests

 Symptoms

-• small dark flies near soil
+• small dark flies rising from the pot when the soil is disturbed

-• larvae in top inch of soil
+• translucent thread-like larvae visible when you scrape back the top inch of soil

 Causes